ai-systems-today/ai-systems.today.github.io/content/docs/support/index.md

 A fintech firm needed to improve the accuracy of its fraud detection models through periodic retraining.

 **Solution:**
-The support team at AI Systems Today developed a model retraining strategy to maintain the accuracy of fraud detection models.
+The support team at AI SYSTEMS TODAY developed a model retraining strategy to maintain the accuracy of fraud detection models.

 **Implementation:**
 - Set up regular performance monitoring of fraud detection models.